Bhoothathankettu: Transportation

 The railway station at Aluva (a northern suburb of the city of Kochi) is about 43 km away.

 Cochin International Airport is about 42 km and 26 km from Kochi city (Cochin).

 Bhoothathankettu Mud Race 2018

-Bhoothathankettu Mud Race has conducted as part of the Onam an annual holiday and a National Festival of Kerala, every year.
+Bhoothathankettu Mud Race is conducted as part of the Onam an annual holiday and a National Festival of Kerala, every year.
 Entertainment programs and adventurous games are the main attractions of Bhoothathankettu Fest.
-Visitors from various parts of Kerala come to participate and enjoy the Bhoothathankettu Fest.
-Bhoothathankettu Mud Race (Bhoothathankettu Slush Fest) has been postponed to the October, due to floods in 2018.

 Bhoothathankettu New Bridge

 The bridge built (296 m length and 11 m width) parallel to the Bhoothathankettu Dam was opened to the public for transportation.
 Irrigation Minister of Kerala K. Krishnankutty inaugurated the bridge on 10 June 2020.